 The first seven songs were from the first album period; the early singles and “The Very Dab” LP.
 The debut single was an earlier song called “Dancing With Myself” than the one you would probably know.
 The band was originally with Jimme O’Neill’s friend Step Lang on lead vocals, so he’s our host for this and the next two songs.
 “Dancing With Myself” won’t make me forget Billy Idol’s finest moment, but it’s a rousingly good song with punchy vocals from Lang.
 Having only heard later Fingerprintz with O’Neill singing, it’s a bit of a difference.
 Lang actually sounded more commercial to me, in that his Scot accent was not as pronounced, but you know me; a Scot accent goes a looooong way in making me deliriously happy!

 The next two songs hailed from the blue vinyl “Who’s Your Friend” 7″ EP which had four songs crammed on!
 Step Lang’s vocalizing on the A-side was actually quite impressive as he used machine-gun articulation to syncopate with the rapid fire music.
-Not as anthemic as the debut single, but indicative of the band’s growing talents.
+The song was not as anthemic as the debut single, but it was indicative of the band’s growing talents.
 The B-side, “Nervz” was about as close as the band came to the punk side of things, being as they were a quintessential New Wave band in their outlook.
 That did not mean that they couldn’t get the boot in where necessary.
 After all, they were Scottish!

 Virgin Records weren’t hearing a future with Lang and in spite of his lack of confidence as a frontman, opined that perhaps O’Neill might make the better singer.
 For his part, O’Neill wasn’t convinced by the production of David Batchelor on the singles so far.
 Jimme reluctantly took the mic going forward, and the rest of their singles and debut album would be self-produced.
 But the timing on him sacking his friend and releasing a single called “Tough Luck” was perhaps unplanned – no matter how unfortunate it may have looked!
 On his debut on vocals, he’s a little ragged this time out, but I can’t say that it didn’t actually enhance “Tough Luck.”
 O’Neill’s raspy burr was entirely appropriate here.
 And the band had no trouble in cooking up whatever kind of energy was needed for the songs.
 They had no trouble going anywhere on the punk to pop scale.

 The switch to material from album two was profound.
 Gone was the grungy D.I.Y.
 New Wave sound to be replaced with Nick Garvey of The Motors giving the material a real power pop sheen.
-Almost too much on “Bulletproof Heart,” which was as anthemic as the band ever got.
+With almost too much polish on the single “Bulletproof Heart,” which was as anthemic as the band ever got.
 Given the paradigm shift of the single, it was perhaps inevitable that Jim Kerr decided to cover this song on his [excellent] solo album of 2010.
 Especially as The Silencers were a Simple Minds opening act during their stadium years.
 But the original is still the one to have.

 Next: …Beat Me Up, Scotty